Website Crisis and opportunity

 Javascript

 About 10K of Javascript was downloaded to your device after the content was rendered.
-It captures details about your experience on the site including how long it took to download, the page weight and other metrics like how long you were engaged on each page.
+It captures details about your specific experience on the site including how long it took to download, the page weight and other metrics like how long you were engaged on the page.
+These are all sent back to a database for the owner of the site to review and make informed decisions about improving the site.

 Javascript Modules